doriszh0/cse15l-lab-reports/Week-3-Lab-Report.md

 ---------------------------------------------------------

-You can use `-exec` to execute command line arguments on the data item that you are looking for!
+You can use `-exec` to execute command line arguments on the files and directories that you are looking for!

 <br/>